coatespeter/autonimo-blog-pp4/README.md

 ![navbar](static/images/nav-bar.png)

-- login status.
+- login status - When site usere are or are not logged in to the site, there is a banner below the buttons which will tell them their status.

 ![logged in](static/images/logged-in.png)
 ![not logged in](static/images/not-logged-in.png)

-- About Page
+- About Page - On this page, new users can learn what the site is all about and can follow the instructions to make their own account and interact with the listings.

 ![about](static/images/about-intro.png)